Renovation Brings Cutting-Edge Technology

 The Auburn Board of Trustees approved the VDC and the Competition Team Room renovations at its Fall board meeting.
 Construction is expected to begin at the end of the Fall Semester and be completed in time for the 2018-19 academic year.

 There is nothing ordinary about classes in building construction, and we believe the classrooms should meet these standards as well.
 The McWhorter School of Building Science is creating an Engaged Active Student Learning (EASL) classroom to be available for use beginning Fall 2018.
 This type of classroom is often called a “flipped classroom” due to the non-traditional or inverse teaching method applied in the space.
 Instead of the usual lecture style of most classes, the EASL classroom is built around the idea of having students at centerstage and engaging with those around them.
 The EASL classroom will feature eight “pods” of furniture to encourage group activities and corresponding glass boards on all walls to allow for more effective collaboration.
 Modern technology will allow students to connect to projecting devices using their own laptops, tablets, and other mobile devices, and easily share their work with other students across the room.
 The teaching station will contain a computer, laptop connection, and a document camera.
-Touchscreen technology will allow users to choose what device will be shared to what combination of monitors in the room.
+Touchscreen technology will allow users to choose what device will be shared with what combination of monitors in the room.

 These new upgrades will provide Auburn Building Science students with a healthy advantage.
 They will be top candidates in their fields simply because of their preparation in state-of-the-industry technology.
 The renovations are sure to supplement our students’ learning experiences and, in turn, Auburn’s reputation for excellence.